 Once you find “your colors,” buy markers 1 at a time by color, and pair them with a set of neutral grey Copics.
 The combination of colors and grey overlay will give you access to thousands of shades without the cost of a full set.

 I’ve phased these out of my 2019 kit, but if your work requires both thin lines and bolder lines, these are indispensable.
 The multiple nib sizes, as well as replaceable nibs and refillable ink make the Multiliners my top choice for inking.
 My only complaint is that they can sometimes bleed, depending on the paper, if not allowed to dry long enough before filling the background with copic ink.

 Ya’ll, grey markers are the coolest.
 The.
 Coolest.
 Adding depth and shadows without making the page busy is their specialty- and I’ve got a tutorial about it.

 Classic add on: Post It Notes

-Don’t forget the organizational powerhouse of Post It notes.
 I’m a loyalist to post it Super Sticky notes and always keep a stack in my pen case for shorthand notes that are more temporary than belong in my bullet journal.

 I’m fairly convinced a ruler is a basic necessity, and this angle ruler is my pick.
 It’s practically useful, and the fact that it is flexible and foldable means that it slips into the back row of my pen case and resists breaking when I force the zipper closed over a few-too-many markers.